sohailmahmud/TripPilot/README.md

-# Trip Pilot 🌍✈️
+# TripPilot 🌍✈️

 **Your AI-Powered Travel Planning Companion**

-Trip Pilot is a feature-rich Flutter mobile application that revolutionizes travel planning by combining intelligent search capabilities, AI-powered recommendations, budget optimization, and seamless trip management.
+TripPilot is a feature-rich Flutter mobile application that revolutionizes travel planning by combining intelligent search capabilities, AI-powered recommendations, budget optimization, and seamless trip management.

 ---